duarteocarmo/duarteocarmo.com/content/posts/28-How-to-build-newsletter-python-fastapi.md

 <img src="{static}/images/newsletter-cover.jpg" alt="Digital library" style="max-width:100%;">
 </center>

-My favourite way of learning is by reading extensively about a topic.
+My favorite way of learning is by reading extensively about a topic.
 For this, nothing better then my Kindle.
 But I have been growing increasingly envious of the large bookshelves of scratched and highlighted books that I see in older generations.

 I mean, who doesn't dream about having their own private library of knowledge they can just jump into at any time?
 So I have been relentlessly building ways of storing the knowledge from my readings.
 Building my [highlight library](https://duarteocarmo.com/blog/managing-kindle-highlights-with-python-and-github.html) was the first attempt.